Manon Cleary: Work

-Cleary used many different mediums throughout her career but is most well-known for her figures in paintings and her drawings.
+Cleary used many different mediums throughout her career but is most well known for her erotic figures in paintings and her drawings.

 Style

 Cleary is known for her photo-realism; The Washington Post called her the best figure painter of her generation.
 Cleary's style developed during her undergraduate days.
-Her watercolor professor taught her how to mix graphite powder and alcohol to create a more painterly style of drawing.
-Cleary didn't like the painterly style, and said the graphite tended to "chalk up."
+Her watercolour professor taught her how to mix graphite powder and alcohol to create a more painterly style of drawing, but she didn't like it, claiming the graphite tended to "chalk up."
 When she went back to drawing a few years later, it was leftover graphite from that period she turned to, not charcoal.
 Cleary was drawn to the glow that only graphite can provide.
 This time though, Cleary developed her own style.
-Cleary worked in a reductive, layered fashion, covering the whole paper in graphite and then using erasers to flesh out the image.
-This allowed the image to come into focus slowly, as then Cleary would layer the graphite with the aid of tissues and blending stumps.
+She worked in a reductive, layered fashion, covering the whole paper in graphite and then using erasers to flesh out the image.
+This allowed the subject to come into focus slowly, as the graphite was layered with the aid of tissues and blending stumps.
 Cleary created her images from multiple photos, taken from different angles, a habit she developed during college when models weren't readily available.
 This is partly why she is identified as a photorealist.

-This process was a challenge for Cleary, as there was no precedent or guide to help her with her style.
+This process was challenging for Cleary, as there was no precedent or guide to help her with her style.
 There was much trial and error to figure out not only what erasers worked best, but also how much stress the paper could take.
 Cleary developed this style out of fear of white paper; she also found it easier to cover a mistake by working this way, as it was easier to add more graphite instead of erasing a line.
 By working in this reductive fashion, Cleary created an image that was original and unique.
-Without the harsh pencil lines, her drawings had a softness and ethereal quality.
+Her drawings had a soft and ethereal quality without the harsh pencil lines.
 While her work is considered photorealism, it stands out from other artists of the time.
-Cleary's mastery of drawing flowed over into other mediums as well, such as pastels.
+Cleary's mastery of drawing flowed over into other mediums, such as pastels.

-Cleary was also known as a painter.
-Cleary was drawn to the wide range of colors that were available in painting compared to the rather limited number of colors available in pastels.
-Her painting style has been described as "not painterly."
-This is because Cleary tries to hide her brush strokes and remove any evidence of her technique.
+Cleary was also known as a painter, being drawn to the wide range of colors that were available in painting compared to the rather limited number of colors available in pastels.
+Her painting style has been described as "not painterly", as tries to hide her brush strokes and remove any evidence of her technique.